dao-duc-tung/fastai-practice/notes/notes.md

 Ex: weight decay, dropout, data augmentation, ...
 - [**TRICK**] Make a lot of smaller datasets to step up from in tuning.
 Ex: 64x64, 128x128, 256x256, ...
-- [**TRICK**] U-Net is suitable for segmentation problem, especially for Biomedical image segmentation.
 - [**TRICK**] Create learner using `.to_fp16()` method for computing in 16-bit floating point instead of 32-bit.
 Less precise but better result and faster training.
+- [**TRICK**] We will want some Weight Decay, and a bit of Dropout.
+Just try, no one knows!
+- [**TRICK**] U-Net is suitable for segmentation problem, especially for Biomedical image segmentation.
+- [**TRICK**] Use [add_datepart function](https://youtu.be/U7c-nYXrKD4) for tabular problem.
+- [**TRICK**] Use `log=True`: Anytime you're trying to predict sth like a population or a dollar amount of sales, these kind of things tend to have long tail distributions where you care more about percentage differences and exact/absolute differences.
+So you want to use `log=True` to measure root mean squared percent error.

 ## Activation function

 - Is an element-wise function.
 It does calculation on every elements.

-## Adam - Do both momentum and RMSProp
+## Adam Optimizer - Do both momentum and RMSProp

 - These optimizes are called **Dynamic Learning Rate**.